 Eagle County Good Deeds

 Eagle County Good Deeds is an innovative housing buy-down program designed to address the rising cost of housing, expand the availability of deed-restricted homes, and preserve long-term affordability for local residents.
 Originally launched in 2021, the program has evolved to meet the growing needs of the community and respond to the rising median home sales price.
-Recent updates have increased the Maximum Purchase Price of eligible properties to $1.25 million and introduced exciting new initiatives, including the Community Partner Program and the New Construction Program.
-These enhancements make homeownership even more attainable for locals while ensuring that housing remains accessible to Eagle County households for generations to come.
+Recent updates have increased the maximum purchase price of eligible properties to $1.25 million and introduced exciting new initiatives, including the Community Partner Program.
+These enhancements make homeownership even more attainable for locals and help ensure that housing remains accessible to Eagle County households for generations to come.

 Who Can Benefit?

-Good Deeds is designed to meet the needs of a wide range of buyers:
+Good Deeds is designed to meet the needs of a wide range of Eligible Households:

 First-time homebuyers looking to enter the housing market.